the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `interoperability` - the ability of independent distributed ledger networks to communicate with each other, exchange and make use of data; ability to move a digital asset between two or more blockchains while maintaining the state and uniqueness of the asset consistent throughout the process

-`invariant` - [invariant](https://en.wikipedia.org/wiki/Class_invariant) a computer programming construct consisting of a set of invariant properties that remain uncompromised regardless of the state of the object
+`invariant` - [invariant](https://en.wikipedia.org/wiki/Class_invariant) a computer programming construct consisting of a set of invariant properties that remain uncompromised regardless of the state of the object; a property of a system that should always hold
+   - Stateless fuzzing: where the state of the previous run is discarded for every new run
+   - Stateful fuzzing: fuzzing where final state of previous run is the starting state of the next run

 `IPFS` - InterPlanetary File System [(IPFS)](https://docs.ipfs.tech/) a set of composable, peer-to-peer protocols for addressing, routing, and transferring content-addressed data in a decentralized file system; see also [Swarm](https://www.ethswarm.org/)